ethereum/ethereum-org-website/public/content/payments/index.md

 ### Programmability {#programmability}

 One of Ethereum's unique features is its ability to support smart contracts.
 Smart contracts are self-executing agreements with the terms directly written into code.
-This opens up a world of possibilities for automated, condition-based payments that can greatly improve how we handle:
+This opens up a world of possibilities for automated, condition-based payments that can greatly improve transactions like:

 - Escrow services
 - Recurring payments